ivogeorg/ee-electric-and-electronic-systems-and-machines/README.md

 6. Experiment:
    1. Start from two syllabi separately.
-   2. For each syllabus, build STEMGraph and drive reduction to maximum conceptual granularity, with prerequisites, goals, and extensions.
+   2. For each syllabus, build STEMGraph (multi-modal non-dyadic conceptual graph) and drive reduction to maximum conceptual granularity, with prerequisites, goals, and extensions.
    3. Match, merge, overlay, and visualize.
    4. [Design spike] Redesign process from syllabi.
 Goal is to merge an arbitrary set of syllabi, with arbitrary overlaps.
 No curriculum element should be left out for lack of a way to integrate.
 Integration might require realignment, stretching for smoothness and cognitive load, and various structural adjustments.
    5. [Discover] Create progression happy paths for LABOT.